MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 }
 ```

-In the previous image, please note the use of the `EcapeDNComponent()` function to ensure that the anchor value is properly escaped to be compliant with its LDAP syntax.
+In the previous image, note the use of the `EcapeDNComponent()` function to ensure that the anchor value is properly escaped to be compliant with its LDAP syntax.

 >[!IMPORTANT]
 > Improperly escaping the anchor value when constructing a DN will results in an `invalid‑dn` error.